SebiSchlegel/SebiSchlegel.github.io/past.md

 #### as lecturer for [Physics LATAM](https://www.physicslatam.com/)
 2024 Primavera, [Infinite Dimensional Lie Algebras](https://www.physicslatam.com/lie) (in Spanish)

+### as a teaching assistant at EPFL
+2025 Fall, Algèbre I: structures fundamentales

 #### as a tutor at the University of Edinburgh